SuzukiRyuichiro/homepage/content/posts/garmin-register.en.md

 I doubt many people run into this exact edge case, but I'm leaving this here as a record, just in case it helps someone who hits the same wall.

-Here's to more running :run:
+Here's to more running 🏃